scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 "Let's begin with zero-shot prompting.
 Perhaps the most straightforward approach, zero-shot prompting involves instructing an AI model to perform a task without providing any examples within the prompt itself.
 We simply state what we want the AI to do, relying on its pre-trained knowledge and ability to generalize from our instructions.

 For instance, we might write: "Summarize the following article in bullet points" followed by the article text.
-The AI’s response is based solely on our instruction and its training data, without needing us to demonstrate what we're looking for.
+The AI's response is based solely on our instruction and its training data, without needing us to demonstrate what we're looking for.

 Modern Large Language Models, or LLMs, excel at zero-shot tasks, particularly for common business needs like summarization, translation, sentiment analysis, or answering general knowledge questions.
 This makes zero-shot prompting highly efficient for business professionals who need quick information or simple content generation."

 **Example 3**

-"We’ll start with meta-prompting.
+"We'll start with meta-prompting.
 This technique involves asking the AI to help us create or improve our prompts, essentially turning the AI into a prompt engineering assistant.

 Meta-prompting is particularly valuable when we're facing complex tasks and aren't sure how to structure our instructions effectively.
 We could simply ask the AI to help us design the optimal prompt.
 This leverages the AI's understanding of an effective prompt combined with its domain knowledge for the task.